Bangkok to Koh Tao – Bus, Train, Ferry & Flight Options

 Plane and Ferry from Bangkok to Koh Tao

-Flying from Bangkok and then taking the ferry to Koh Tao is the most expensive option but it is also the quickest way to get from Bangkok to Koh Tao.
-This transport option flies from Don Mueang Airport to either Surat Thani or Chumphon airport and then takes a bus transfer to the relevant ferry port, where you transfer to a ferry to Ban Mae Haad.
+Flying from Bangkok and then taking the ferry to Koh Tao is the most expensive option but can be the quickest way to get from Bangkok to Koh Tao.
+This transport option flies from Don Mueang Airport to either Surat Thani or Nakhon Si Thammarat Airport (or possibly even Chumphon airport) and then takes a bus transfer to the relevant ferry port, where you transfer to a ferry to Hoh Tao.

 Flights from Bangkok to Surat Thani / Nakhon Si Thammarat Airport

-There is no airport on Koh Tao, so it’s necessary to fly from Bangkok to Surat Thani airport or Nakhon Si Thammarat Airport.
+There is no airport on Koh Tao, so it’s necessary to fly from Bangkok to Surat Thani airport or Nakhon Si Thammarat Airport (or possibly even Chumphon airport).
 Flights to go from Bangkok to Koh Tao fly from Don Mueang Airport (DMK) in Bangkok and take around 1 hour and 10 minutes.
 Flights from DMK to Surat Thani or Nakhon Si Thammarat Airport are operated by Air Asia, Thai Lion Air, or Nok Air.

 Bus & Ferry from Surat Thani to Mae Haad Koh Tao

 On arrival at Surat Thani Airport, you’ll be directed to a bus that will take you to the ferry port, where you’ll transfer to a ferry.
-The bus and ferry from Surat Thani to Mae Haad ferry terminal on Koh Tao takes between 6.5 and 7.5 hours.
+The bus and ferry from Surat Thani to Mae Haad ferry terminal on Koh Tao take as little as 4 hours during the day or longer at night.
 BOOK TICKETS FOR THIS TRIP

 Bus & Ferry from Nakhon Si Thammarat Airport (Chumphon) to Mae Haad Koh Tao